asabbani/Nautilus/README.md

     and many more...

 # Missions
-The Origin AUV is designed to perform a wide variety of aquatic "missions", many of which involve the research and development of:
+The Nautilus AUV is designed to perform a wide variety of aquatic "missions", many of which involve the research and development of:

   * Underwater acoustic processing (acoustic)
   * Autonomous underwater navigation